NickLanam/AdventOfCode-2017/README.md

     lastLength = particles.length;
   }

-  // Take a step forward in the simulation: add accelaration to velocity, then velocity to position, for each particle. particles.forEach(particle => {
+  // Take a step forward in the simulation: add acceleration to velocity, then velocity to position, for each particle. particles.forEach(particle => {
     particle.v[0] += particle.a[0];
     particle.v[1] += particle.a[1];